agda/cubical/CONTRIBUTING.md

 - Avoid importing `Foundations.Everything`; import only the modules in `Foundations` you are using.
 Be reasonably specific in general when importing.
+  In particular, avoid importing useless files or useless renaming and try to group them by folder like `Foundations` or `Data`

 - Avoid `public` imports, except in modules that are specifically meant to collect and re-export results from several modules.